APPLICATIONS for 2026/27 OPEN January 1st 2026

 The Trustees intend to continue to prioritise their charitable expenditure on educational grants as well as the ongoing project to preserve the Picker House and collection.
+In the coming years they will also be looking for new funding opportunities that support apprenticeship programmes within the wider arts and theatre employment sector as well as schemes for early career artists.

 There will remain, as always, a provision for the highly regarded Picker Fellowships in art and design in collaboration with Kingston School of Art and The Stanley Picker Gallery.

-The trustees will continue their longstanding relationship with organisations such as Matt’s Gallery (with provision set aside for their curatorial training programme) and support of youth schemes such as the Tate St Ives ‘schools outreach’ programme.
+The trustees will continue their longstanding relationships with organisations such as Matt’s Gallery (with provision set aside for their curatorial training programme) and support of youth schemes such as the Tate St Ives ‘schools outreach’ programme.

 The remaining funding will be allocated to petitioners who apply to the trust within the allotted application window and via an educational institution.
 The Trust will not accept applications from individuals.